-TFHC Ltd entered administration on the 3rd July 2019.
-Transform Hospital Group Ltd (Transform) purchased the right to use the trading name “Transform” amongst other things.
-Transform assumed control over the database including but not limited to the usual personal data e.g. names, addresses, email addresses etc. Importantly it also includes the associated health-related data relevant to the surgery/treatment that the customer is undergoing or has undergone.
-Transform will be arranging cosmetic surgery and other treatments and procedures in the same way that TFHC ltd did it will be using the personal data within the database for the purposes for which it was originally collected and within the reasonable expectations of the customers.
+Transform Healthcare Limited entered administration on 10th October 2022.
+Transform Healthcare Limited purchased the right to use the trading name 'Transform', amongst other things.
+Transform assumed control over the database including, but not limited to, the usual personal data e.g. names, addresses, email addresses etc. Importantly, it also includes the associated health-related data relevant to the surgery/treatment that the customer is undergoing or has undergone.
+Transform will be arranging cosmetic surgery and other treatments and procedures in the same way that Transform Healthcare Limited did, and it will be using the personal data within the database for the purposes for which it was originally collected and within the reasonable expectations of its customers.

-The Transform privacy notice sets out the legal basis for processing special category health data gathered from TFHC ltd. Article 9 (2) exemption for processing the health data applies in this instance, as the processing falls within the Data Protection Act 2018 Schedule 1, Part 1, s 2 (1) and (2) (c), (d) and (f) processing for 'Health and social care purposes'.
-Transform will ensure the processing of any data must be 'necessary' to fall within this exemption and will be targeted and proportionate.
+The Transform privacy notice sets out the legal basis for processing special category health data gathered from Transform Healthcare Limited.
+Article 9 (2) Exemption for Processing the Health Data applies in this instance, as the processing falls within the Data Protection Act 2018 Schedule 1, Part 1, s 2 (1) and (2) (c), (d) and (f) processing for ‘Health and social care purposes’.
+Transform will ensure the processing of any data must be ‘necessary’ to fall within this exemption and will be targeted and proportionate.

 In relation to the special category personal data (i.e., the health data) for customers who are part-way through cosmetic or other treatment programmes, or who are within the scope of follow up aftercare following their initial consultation and treatment, the personal data will be shared with Transform on the legal bases of (i) performing a contract and (ii) legitimate interests and (iii) the ‘Health and social care purposes’ exemption mentioned above.

-Where the personal data relates to customers who have completed their consultation/treatment and follow-up care and where there has been a reasonable lapse of time since they have been dealt with by TFHC ltd i.e., historic customer data, Transform will only access this data where it is; “necessary” to assist the patient with ongoing care, for other health-related reasons, requested for legal purposes or requested by the patient themselves.
+Where the personal data relates to customers who have completed their consultation/treatment and follow-up care and where there has been a reasonable lapse of time since they have been dealt with by Transform Healthcare Limited i.e., historic customer data, Transform will only access this data where it is; “necessary” to assist the patient with ongoing care, for other health-related reasons; requested for legal purposes; or requested by the patient themselves.